chaconnewu/awesome-augmented/awesomes/awesome-courses.md

   <img alt="Readings" height="20" src="https://assets-cdn.github.com/images/icons/emoji/unicode/1f4da.png" title="Readings" width="20"/>
   <ul>
    <li>
     CS6630 is an introduction to physics-based rendering at the graduate level.
 Starting from the fundamentals of light transport we will look at formulations of the Rendering Equation, and a series of Monte Carlo methods, from sequential sampling to multiple importance sampling to Markov Chains, for solving the equation to make pictures.
-We'll look at light reflection from surfaces and scattering in volumes, illumination from luminaires and environments, and diffusion models for translucent materials.
+We'll look at light reflection from surfaces and scattering in volumes, illumination from luminaries and environments, and diffusion models for translucent materials.
 We will build working implementations of many of the algorithms we study, and learn how to make sure they are actually working correctly.
 It's fun to watch integrals and probability distributions transform into photographs of a slightly too perfect synthetic world.
    </li>
    <li>
     <a href="http://www.cs.cornell.edu/courses/CS6630/2012sp/about.stm">